lukamiletic95/papers/State machine replication.md

 	* **Agreement** - every non-faulty *SR* receives every request.
 	* **Order** - every non-faulty *SR* processes the requests it receives in the same relative order.

 This approach also enables resilience to both Byzantine failures and Start-Stop failures (simply by assuming that there will never be more than a certain number of faulty *SR*).
-It is the main idea behind blockchain, where reaching a consensus on what the next block will be is nothing more than deciding collectively what the next state of the state machine replica within a particular server will be.
+It is the main idea behind blockchain, where reaching a consensus on what the next block will be is nothing more than deciding collectively what the next state of all the state machine replicas will be.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTc0NzUzMSw0NTA4Nzg0ODAsMTgwMT
+eyJoaXN0b3J5IjpbNTM0Mzk2OTczLC0xMjE3NDc1MzEsNDUwOD
-E5ODczMiwxMDU1MjA2NDc5LDM1NDQzMTg5MCwzNTQ0MzE4OTAs
+c4NDgwLDE4MDExOTg3MzIsMTA1NTIwNjQ3OSwzNTQ0MzE4OTAs
-ODM2NDM2MjQ1LC0xNTQ0OTYwMDI2LC0xNTc3MjUwMzMxLC00Mz
+MzU0NDMxODkwLDgzNjQzNjI0NSwtMTU0NDk2MDAyNiwtMTU3Nz
-k4MTE3MTAsLTgyNDgxMDgwMCwxMDQ3MTU5NzU2LC0xNDE3Mzky
+I1MDMzMSwtNDM5ODExNzEwLC04MjQ4MTA4MDAsMTA0NzE1OTc1
-Nzk5LDE0NzU4ODI2NTEsMTc0ODE3OTY4XX0=
+NiwtMTQxNzM5Mjc5OSwxNDc1ODgyNjUxLDE3NDgxNzk2OF19
 -->